 1. The Importance of Industry Expertise

-Writing 3-part specifications involves crafting a specialized document with a structured format that must be carefully adhered to:
+Writing specifications involves crafting a specialized document with a structured format that must be carefully adhered to:

 Part 1 - General